nervosnetwork/ckb/rpc/README.md

 #### Fields

-`LocalNode` is a JSON object with following fields.
+`LocalNode` is a JSON object with the following fields.

 *   `version`: `string` - CKB node version.